Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 How to experience the Kansas Lincoln Trail

 Drive the trail with the Lincoln in Kansas brochure, but bring a printed copy.
 Cell service is spotty.
-Unfortunately, the flyer is missing its second page.
-However, Leavenworth has excellent historical walking tours that include the Kansas Lincoln Trail.
+Unfortunately, the flyer is missing its second page with Leavenworth information.
+However, Leavenworth has excellent historical walking tours.
 Find a sculpture of Lincoln without a beard on its city hall lawn.
-Read more in the book Midwest Road Trip Adventures, available in our travel store.
+Read more in the Midwest Road Trip Adventures book.

 While in Doniphan County, climb to the Cast Iron Monument, where the Kansas-Nebraska boundary begins.
-When you reach the top, remember those who fought for freedom in the Civil War.
+Remember those who fought for freedom in the Civil War when you reach the top.
 After all, the first Civil War battles happened because of the Kansas-Nebraska Act that the boundary represents.

 Where to eat and stay on the Kansas Lincoln Trail